 "Draft" means the number of feet from the waterline to the lowest point of a cruise ship's keel; the depth of water a ship draws; how low the ships sits in the water.
 The term "air draft" is the number of feet from the waterline to the highest point on the cruise ship.

 The nautical term draft is the United States spelling; draught is the British spelling.
 Interestingly, the two terms draft (USA) and draught (UK) are used to describe beer and also have the same spelling differences in the two countries.

 The main reason the draft of the cruise ship is very important to the Captain (and all of his crew and passengers) is that the ship will not float in any water less deep than the draft.
 For example, a ship with a 25-foot draft would hit the bottom if the water is even 24.99 feet deep.

 Since large ships have deeper drafts, they cannot enter shallow harbors like small cruise ships can.
 However, larger ships with deeper drafts usually handle stormy seas better since more of the ship is underwater and it does not bob up and down as much.

 So, guests onboard have a smoother ride.
 River ships have a very shallow draft, but can still hit the bottom since river channels change frequently.

-Some people think that the modern large cruise ships do not have enough draft and they might capsize if a huge wave hit during a storm.
+Some people think that modern cruise ships do not have enough draft and might capsize if a huge wave hit during a storm.
 Although ships do sink, it's a rare occurrence, and it has never been proven that the air draft to vessel draft ratio not adequate and caused a ship to roll over.

 The Titanic hit an iceberg, and the Costa Concordia hit a rocky reef.
 Only on a cruise movie like the Poseidon Adventure has a large cruise ship rolled over due to a wave.